WildYorkies/peregrinations-in-perl6/book/0-FrontMatter.md

-# Peregrinations of Perl6 for the Perpetual Pupil
+# Peregrinations in Perl6 for the Perpetual Pupil

 ## Audience